L1uv1a/GPS-SMS-rescue-device/README.md

 # Function:
 If you are lost, you can send your GPS location (just by press a button) to a phone number, so they can rescue you!

+This was what the device's circuit should look like!
 ![PCB real flip](https://github.com/L1uv1a/GPS-SMS-rescue-device/assets/132589125/4035cf09-5ab0-4aac-8a18-fb554da0d8e6)

+However, it was burned.
+From a complicated, high-level project, we had no choice but to use whatever left, became a simple project with 3 modules, a button, and a few wires.

 # My work